-Compare Our Tax Law Services
+Compare Tax Law Services

 If you find yourself experiencing tax debt problems, you could benefit from working with a tax lawyer.
 But what do tax lawyers do?

 Instead of wondering how tax law services compare to tax relief companies, experience the difference yourself.
-Delia Law will help you understand the differences between the two services and why a tax law professional improves your chances of a successful outcome.
+Delia Law will help you understand the differences between the two services and why a tax law attorney improves your chances of a successful outcome.

-Service Area | Tax Relief Lawyers | Tax Relief Companies |
+Service Area Tax Relief Lawyers Tax Relief Companies

-Preserve Attorney-Client Privilege | Yes | No |
+Preserve Attorney-Client Privilege Yes No

-Knowledge of State & Federal Tax Laws | Yes | No |
+Knowledge of Federal Tax Laws Yes No

-Unbiased, Objective Advisement on All Options | Yes, in great detail | Yes, but may not be aware of all the options |
+Unbiased, Objective Advisement on All Options Yes, in great detail Yes, but may not be aware of all the options

 HOW DO TAX RELIEF COMPANIES WORK?